lcandiot/MyWebsite/docs/index.md

     <figure>
       <img src="./public/home/FullAlpineCycle_PhD.gif" alt="Geoscience simulation animation">
         <figcaption>
-          Movie: This 2D thermo-mechanical model shows the evolution of the European Alps from the opening of the Alpine-Tethys ocean to subduction, burial, and subsequent exhumation of European continental crust.
+          <strong> Movie </strong> This 2D thermo-mechanical model shows the evolution of the European Alps from the opening of the Alpine-Tethys ocean to subduction, burial, and subsequent exhumation of European continental crust.
 It is a cross-sectional view through the mountain range, revealing its internal deformation and temperature distribution.
 The simulation is based on my PhD research, which led to four peer-reviewed publications.
         </figcaption>
     </figure>
     </div>